Joy-Lunkad/WikiWeave/wiki_data/sections/Characters/entities/Klein_Moretti/appearance.md

-## Klein Moretti

-### Description of appearance:
+"""## Appearance

-Klein Moretti is a man of average height and build, with black hair and brown eyes.
-His features are described as "average" and he has a "rather deep outline," suggesting a slightly gaunt or thin face.
-He is often seen wearing a linen shirt, likely due to his occupation.
+Klein Moretti is a young man of average height with black hair and brown eyes.
+He is thinly built and possesses average-looking features.

+ *More information about his appearance as the story progresses will be added here later.*
+"""